Deynao1996/booking-admin/README.md

 ## Backend Repository

-For the backend part of the Booking admin dashboard, visit the [booking-server repository](https://github.com/Deynao1996/booking-server).
+For the backend part of the Roomify admin dashboard, visit the [booking-server repository](https://github.com/Deynao1996/booking-server).

 ## Getting Started